kamranahmedse/laravel-modular-boilerplate/readme.md

 ];
 ```

 - Inside the `app\Modules\MyAwesomeModule\Controllers` directory, create your controllers with the namespace set to `App\Modules\MyAwesomeModule\Controllers`.
 In the same way, create the models inside `app\Modules\MyAwesomeModule\Models` directory with the namespace set to `App\Modules\MyAwesomeModule\Models`.
 And create the view files in the `app\Modules\MyAwesomeModule\Views` directory.
-And that is it.
+Everything i.e. Controllers, models and views in this module work the same, however while using views you will have to specify your views like `MyAwesomeModule::viewName` i.e. you will have to prepend the modulename with the resolution to the start of how you normally access a view.

-- For a detailed how-to, I would recommend you to [read this article](http://kamranahmed.info/blog/2015/12/03/creating-a-modular-application-in-laravel/).
+- For a detailed how-to, I would recommend you to [read this article](http://kamranahmed.info/blog/2015/12/03/creating-a-modular-application-in-laravel/) especially [this part](http://kamranahmed.info/blog/2015/12/03/creating-a-modular-application-in-laravel/#adding-modules).
 Also you can go through the existing module i.e. `ModuleOne` which has been added just for your reference.